joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 ## Six divisions

-in principle, we ought to generate a new expansion for $d = 6.$ however, it isn't necessary as inspection reveals.
+in principle, we ought to generate a new expansion for $d = 6,$ since more exotic arrangements are possible. however, it isn't necessary as inspection reveals.

-already, our series is numerically dominated by the two and three division terms. this is because it's rare to achieve the sorts of orderings necessary to have higher order domination relationships.
+our series for four divisions is numerically dominated by the two and three division terms. this is because it's rare to achieve the sorts of orderings necessary to have the higher order domination relationships.

 to take an extreme example, the case of six dominations with four divisions amd three teams per division is only achieved if the winning percentages are ordered like

 $$a,a,a,b,b,b,c,c,c,d,d,d.$$

-as we add more divisions to the mix, the chance of forming these sorts of intricate chunks is low.
+as we add more divisions to the mix, the chance of forming these sorts of intricate chunkings is low.

-of course, this argument does not hold when $g$ is one or two, and we should still expect the exotic arrangements. the disappearance of these terms is determined by the value of the ordering factors. for example, a new term that has five teams getting dominated by one has a factor
+this argument does not hold when $g$ is one or two, and we should still expect the exotic arrangements. the disappearance of these terms is determined by the value of the ordering factors.

+for example, a new term that has five teams getting dominated by one has a factor

 $$ \frac{(5g)!g!}{(6g)!}\frac{1}{5!} $$